-Differences in the Total OPEB Liability due to actual and projection experience along or due to assumptions changes are amortized over the future working lifetime of active and inactive employees.
+Differences in the Total OPEB Liability due to actual and projected experience or due to assumptions changes are amortized over the future working lifetime of active and inactive employees.
 Changes in the Total OPEB Liability due to benefit changes are not amortized and recognized immediately.
 Differences in the actual and projected return on the assets are amortized over five years.
 This methodology is consistent with the GASB 75 statement.

-The future working lifetime of active and inactive employees is equal to 8.66 years for Measurement Period as of June 30, 2017 and it is assumed to also be 8.66 for Measurement Period as of June 30, 2016 given that the Actuarial Valuation Date is the same for both Measurement Periods.
-The future working lifetime is based on all State active and inactive employees that are provided benefits in the OPEB plan.
+The future working lifetime of active and inactive employees is equal to 8.80 years for Measurement Period as of June 30, 2018 and it was equal to 8.66 for Measurement Period as of June 30, 2017.
+The future working lifetime is based on all State active and inactive employees who are provided benefits in the OPEB plan.